elgc/elgc_portfolio/README.md

 **Objective:** Increase the operating profit of a Ship Assist & Escort company in the West coast.
 - Presented at the 2020 Lean & Six Sigma World Conference.

+**Tasks performed:** Exploratory data analysis, analysis of data using regression trees that led to determination of arrival and process distributions, model logic structure, activities and resources for discrete event modeling using Arena.
+After the model was created and validated, evaluation of potential scenarios was carried on to select the best operating portfolio.

 **Output:** Portfolio Mix with a positive shift of 11 percent in operating margin.
 - This project was jointly developed with one heck of a good industrial engineer: Mr. Rami Mouad.